How To Claim Compensation For A Warehouse Injury

 The UK Health & Safety Executive is responsible for defining Health & Safety legislation that every warehouse operator must comply with by law.

-This legislation is published in the form of guidelines that aim to reduce the number of specific types of accidents.
+This legislation is published in the form of guidelines that aim to reduce the number of specific types of accidents (and subsequently, warehouse accident claims).
 For example, the H&SE publishes guides to minimise the occurrence of accidents such as:

 - Slips, trips and falls.